 The periods (.) in the above signature indicate that the two sequences agree in those positions.
 The Z, -, and V show where the sequences disagree defining a signature for the "mutant-ABCs" sequence.
 The denominator for the three amino acid signature is 24, not 26, because no sequence information was available for the last two positions.

-Checking the button will answer "yes".
 Not checking the button gives a short output, just the signatures and frequencies of signature amino acids among the query and background sets.
 A checked button gives a long output with signatures AND the number of every amino acid found in every position for both alignments.
-A "yes" answer to this question might be useful if you have positions in your sequence sets that are 50% one amino acid, 50% another.
+These results might be useful if you have positions in your sequence sets that are 50% one amino acid, 50% another.